“The Mind Is Dead”: Bryan Johnson’s Algorithmic Living to Transform Your Health

 Instead of our current baseline—where fast food globalization is erasing diversity—we could see algorithmic localization, which aims to keep the soul of a cuisine while enhancing its health benefits.

-And remember, Culture is not static—it’s shaped by changing technology and science.
+And remember, culture is not static—it’s shaped by changing technology and science.
 Whatever culinary tradition you hold dear today probably didn’t exist 500 years ago, yet people were no less human then than they are today.
-As our understanding of health improves, it’s natural for traditions and even our “food algorithms” to adapt and change.
+As our understanding of health improves, it’s natural for traditions and our “food algorithms” to adapt and change.

 Finally, remember that algorithmic living is already here, so what matters is how we implement it.
 If you’re like the majority, algorithms are already serving you personalized news, entertainment, and social media updates that are catered to your unique profile.
 Algorithms in TikTok or YouTube already influence what you watch, what you think, and who you are.